Ricci flow, Killing spinors, and T-duality in generalized geometry: Introduction

 As an application of our framework we revisit some aspects of topological T-duality for exact Courant algebroids.
 The novelty here is to understand the notion of duality for pairs $(V_+,div)$ in this particular context (see Definition \ref{def:dualpairs}), with the upshot of a mathematical explanation of the \emph{dilaton shift} in string theory, as originally observed by Buscher \cite{Buscher1} (see Remark \ref{rem:dilaton}).
 It would be interesting to compare our general formula \eqref{eq:dilatonshift} for the dilaton shift with \cite[Eq.
 (3.16)]{OssaQue} in the context of non-abelian T-duality in physics.

-The last part of this work is devoted to prove--in Theorem \ref{th:Strduality}--that the solutions of the Strominger system of partial differential equations are preserved by heterotic T-duality \cite{BarHek}.
-These equations have its origins in supergravity in physics \cite{HullTurin,Strom}, and they were first considered in the mathematics literature in a seminal paper by Li and Yau \cite{LiYau} (see \cite{GF2} for a recent review).
-Our proof has two essential ingredients: firstly, the characterization of the Strominger system in terms of the Killing spinor equations in generalized geometry in \cite{grt} combined with Theorem \ref{th:Tdualityintro}, and, secondly, a general formula for the dilaton shift under T-duality in Proposition \ref{prop:dilatonshift}.
-Our result builds towards the definition of a Strominger-Yau-Zaslow version of mirror symmetry for the Strominger system, as proposed in \cite{Yau2005}.
-This new incarnation of mirror symmetry should have very different features as the standard one, and we illustrate this in Corollary \ref{cor:newmirror}, which shows that a special holonomy metric equipped with an instanton is mapped via heterotic T-duality to a solution of the Strominger system.
-In contrast, in the standard SYZ picture, a Hermite-Yang-Mills connection $A$ on a Calabi-Yau manifold, regarded as a supersymmetric B-cycle, is mapped to a special Lagrangian on the mirror \cite{LYZ}.
+The last part of this work is devoted to prove--in Theorem \ref{th:Strduality}--that the solutions of the Hull-Strominger system of partial differential equations are preserved by heterotic T-duality \cite{BarHek}.
+These equations have its origins in supergravity in physics \cite{HullTurin,Strom}, and they were first considered in the mathematics literature in a seminal paper by Li and Yau \cite{LiYau} (see \cite{GF2} for a review).
+Our proof has two essential ingredients: firstly, the characterization of the Hull-Strominger system in terms of the Killing spinor equations in generalized geometry in \cite{grt} combined with Theorem \ref{th:Tdualityintro}, and, secondly, a general formula for the dilaton shift under T-duality in Proposition \ref{prop:dilatonshift}.
+Our result in Theorem \ref{th:Strduality} builds towards the definition of a Strominger-Yau-Zaslow version of mirror symmetry for the Hull-Strominger system, as proposed in \cite{Yau2005}.
 Previous related work, in the realm of semi-flat SYZ mirror symmetry for non-K\"ahler Calabi-Yau manifolds without bundles, can be found in \cite{LTY}.

-It is interesting to notice that Proposition \ref{prop:specialholonomy} combined with Theorem \ref{th:duality} implies that special holonomy metrics with a continuous abelian group of isometries are preserved by T-duality (cf. \cite{H2,SYZ}).
-In this way, we recover (with a proof which is independent of the dimension) the observation of \cite{H2,Leung,LYZ,SYZ} that Calabi-Yau, $G_2$ and $Spin(7)$-metrics with torus symmetries are preserved by dualisation of the fibres.
+It is interesting to notice that Proposition \ref{prop:specialholonomy} combined with Theorem \ref{th:duality} implies that metrics with parallel spinors and a continuous abelian group of isometries are preserved by T-duality (cf. \cite{H2,SYZ}).
+In this way, we recover the observation of \cite{H2,Leung,LYZ,SYZ} that Calabi-Yau, $G_2$ and $Spin(7)$-metrics with torus symmetries are preserved by dualisation of the fibres, with a new proof using spinors which is independent of the dimension.
 Based on the details of our proof, we believe that this is also true for the non-abelian Poisson-Lie T-duality \cite{KlSevera}.
 Despite the fact that compact manifolds with special holonomy have no continuous symmetries, it would be worth exploring this perspective of the present work in the abundant local examples that exist in the literature (see e.g. \cite{Salamon}).